regression-io/camp44/README.md

-# MyBase44
+# Camp44

-A FastAPI service to mirror and replace the Base44 cloud API.
+A FastAPI service to provide a Base44 compatible service.
+This is an open source community project not affiliated with Base44 or Wix.

 ## Overview